St Joseph's College, Prayagraj

-St. Joseph's College, abbreviated to SJC, established in 1884, is a prominent CISCE-affiliated elite school in Allahabad, Uttar Pradesh, India, with high rankings both in the state and in India.
+St. Joseph's College, abbreviated to SJC, established in 1884, is a prominent CISCE-affiliated elite school in Prayagraj, Uttar Pradesh, India, with high rankings both in the state and in India.

 It is affiliated with the Council for the Indian School Certificate Examinations.
-With over 10,000 students collectively enrolled within its main, annexes, and girls' wing campuses, the college is one of the largest schools of Prayagraj in terms of enrolment.
+With over 1000 students collectively enrolled within its main, annexes, and girls' wing campuses, the college is one of the largest schools of Prayagraj in terms of enrolment.
 The college's motto is Semper Sursum – Always Aim High.

-Reverend Father Thomas Kumar is the current principal of the college.
+Reverend Father Walter D Saliva is the current principal of the college.
 Students of the institution are known as Josephites.